Anantagg/SecurePass-Web-based-Password-Generator/README.md

 You can customize the following aspects of the Password Generator:
 1. Length: Adjust the password length using the slider.
 The minimum length is 2 characters, and the maximum length is 20 characters.
 2. Character types: Include or exclude character types by checking or unchecking the respective checkboxes:
+   1. Uppercase letters (A-Z)
+   2. Lowercase letters (a-z)
+   3. Numbers (0-9)
+   4. Special characters (~`!@#$%^&*()_-+={[}]|:;"<,>.?/)

+# Contributing

+Contributions to the Password Generator project are welcome and encouraged.
+If you find any bugs, have suggestions for improvement, or want to add new features, please submit an issue or open a pull request on the GitHub repository.

+# License

+This project is created by me, which means you are free to use, modify, and distribute the code in accordance with the terms of the license.

+# Acknowledgments

+1. This password generator project is made during the Web Dev Course of Love Babbar
+2. The design of the Password Generator is inspired by various password generator tools available online.

+# Contact

+If you have any questions or suggestions, feel free to contact me at anantaggcsai@gmail.com

+# Thank you for using the Password Generator!